chenhengwei1999/ISSPA/docs/source/index.rst

 Here are some guidelines for you to get started:

-- :doc:`/tutorial/quick_start` - Understand the operating environment and how programs are launched.
+- :doc:`/tutorial/quick_start` - Understand the developing environment and how programs are launched.

 ISSPA COMPONENTS